 - Conference registration fees, including membership fees when bought as a discounted bundle.

 Additional charges related to these expenses are not reimbursable.
-These include (but are not limited to): travel insurance, conference banquets, cancellation and rescheduling fees, seat assignment, upgrades, room charges, and parking.
+These include (but are not limited to): airfare, lodging, travel insurance, conference banquets, cancellation and rescheduling fees, seat assignment, upgrades, room charges, and parking.

 4. Other Funding Sources

-A GSG Travel Grant is secondary to any other funding sources that an applicant may obtain for the same conference.
+A GSG Conference Grant is secondary to any other funding sources that an applicant may obtain for the same conference.
 As such, the Applicant must demonstrate that any available sources of travel funding (e.g. their program or advisor) have been exhausted previously, or will be exhausted for the conference in question.
+This must be done before applying.

 If no other sources of funding are available, the Applicant must provide a letter from their program indicating so.

-Applicants who receive an offer for funding from both WiSE and the the GSG Travel Grants Program for the same conference must choose one award.
+Applicants who receive an offer for funding from both WiSE and the GSG Conference Grants Program for the same conference must choose one award.

 5. Program Limits

-A GSG Travel Grant will reimburse the travel expenses not covered by the primary sources of funding, up to a maximum of 50% of the total qualifying expenses (airfare + lodging + conference registration).
+A GSG Conference Grant will reimburse the conference registration fees not covered by the primary sources of funding.

-An Applicant may receive up to a total of $1,000 from the GSG Travel Grants Program during a given Fiscal Year.
+An Applicant may receive up to a total of $1,000 from the GSG Conference Grants Program during a given Fiscal Year.

 There is no limit to the number of applications that an applicant can submit during a given Fiscal Year.
 The University Fiscal Year runs from July 1 to June 30.